Learnathon-By-Geeky-Solutions/code-synergy/README.md

 ## Project Description

-**Updated**: We are currently discussing the project with our mentor and will provide an update shortly.
+**Update**: We are currently discussing the project with our mentor and will provide an update shortly.
 Thank you for your patience.

 ## Getting Started
 1. Clone the repository